Frequently Asked Questions

 Do I Really Need HVAC Maintenance in Florida?

 Absolutely.
-It’s recommended that you have your system checked once a year, especially before the summer hits.
+It’s recommended that you have your HVAC system tuned-up and checked once a year, especially before the summer hits.
 If you don’t, you carry the risk of your unit breaking down at the worst time, so having it maintained will save money in the long run.

 How Can I Prevent My AC System From Needing Costly Repairs?